bfops/playform/README.md

 ## Making it work

-Have a `rustc` and `cargo` built no earlier than December 31st, 2014.
+Have a `rustc` and `cargo` built no earlier than January 5th, 2015.
 Install `libpng`, `SDL2` and `SDL2_ttf`.
 Run `cargo run`!
 Consider setting `RUST_BACKTRACE=1` and `RUST_LOG=info` when you run playform.